 The curve of the water from the fountains in Belo Garden creates three separate leaves with an efficient water and energy design.
 The water emerges seamlessly from the paving of the Fountain Plaza, creating an urban oasis for visitors.

 When does the fountain run?

 On weekdays, the fountain is scheduled to run 7-9:30am, 11:30-1:30pm and 3:30-11pm.
 On weekends, it is scheduled to run from 9am-11pm.
 Wind velocity, however, can impact fountain operations.
 If the park’s wind sensor registers sustained winds of more than 15 mph, then the fountain will automatically shut off.

 I’d like to rent Belo Garden for an event, who should I contact?

-If you would like to rent Belo Garden for your event, please contact Jaime Clintsman, Marketing & Events Coordinator with Downtown Dallas, Inc. She may be reached at [email protected] or (214) 744-1270.
+If you would like to rent Belo Garden for your event, please contact Juan Galvan with Downtown Dallas, Inc. at (214) 744-1270 or [email protected]

 How is Belo Garden different from Main Street Garden?

 Belo Garden and Main Street garden each have their own role and purpose which is outlined in the Downtown Parks Master Plan (Link to Plan here).
 Belo Garden was designed to be a garden in the truest sense of the word, with lush plants and trees that form a natural forest-like canopy amidst the steel, glass and concrete of Downtown Dallas.
 Main Street Garden, with its dog run, playground, stage, lawn and restaurant, was designed to be a center for activity and outdoor life, a backyard for Downtown residents.